ishita30/Notes/Angular.md

 add data using reducer

-reducer uses on function to , first argument is action to which it listens to, second argument fucntion which updates the state when we dispatch an action, that is when
+reducer uses on function to , first argument is action to which it listens to, second argument fucntion which updates the state when we dispatch an action, that is when we actually execute the fucntion, not in reducer